scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.typ

 ==== Interface Syntax

-We can alternatively use *extension methods* to extend existing types with interface methods[^pimping].
-This is sometimes referred to as as *syntax* for the type class, which is the term used by Cats.
+We can alternatively use *extension methods* to extend existing types with interface methods#footnote[You may occasionally see extension methods referred to as "type enrichment" or "pimping".
+These are older terms that we don't use anymore.].
+This is sometimes called *syntax* for the type class, which is the term used by Cats.
 Scala 2 has an equivalent to extension methods known as *implicit classes*.

-[^pimping]: You may occasionally see extension methods referred to as "type enrichment" or "pimping".
-These are older terms that we don't use anymore.

 Here's an example defining an extension method to add a `toJson` method to any type for which we have a `JsonWriter` instance.